Dean Acheson

-As a private citizen in 1968 he counseled President Lyndon B. Johnson to negotiate for peace with North Vietnam.
 During the Cuban Missile Crisis of 1962, President John F. Kennedy called upon Acheson for advice, bringing him into the executive committee (ExComm), a strategic advisory group.
+As a private citizen in 1968, he counseled President Lyndon B. Johnson to negotiate for peace with North Vietnam.

 Early life and education

 Dean Gooderham Acheson was born in Middletown, Connecticut, on April 11, 1893.
-His father, Edward Campion Acheson, was an English-born Canadian (immigrated to Canada in 1881) who became a Church of England priest after graduating from Wycliffe College.
+His father, Edward Campion Acheson, was an English-born Canadian (immigrated to Canada in 1881) who became a Church of England priest after graduating from Wycliffe College and later became a bishop of the Episcopal Church.
 He moved to the U.S., eventually becoming Bishop of Connecticut.
 His mother, Eleanor Gertrude (Gooderham), was a Canadian-born descendant of William Gooderham, Sr. (1790–1881), a founder of the Gooderham and Worts Distillery of Toronto.
 Like his father, Acheson was a staunch Democrat and opponent of prohibition.

 Acheson attended Groton School and Yale College (1912–1915), where he joined Scroll and Key Society, was elected to Phi Beta Kappa, and was a brother of the Delta Kappa Epsilon fraternity (Phi chapter).
-At Groton and Yale he had the reputation of a partier and prankster; he was somewhat aloof but still popular with his classmates.
+At Groton and Yale he had the reputation of a partier and prankster; he was somewhat aloof but still popular with his classmates; his friends included Cole Porter and Archibald MacLeish.
 Acheson's well-known, reputed arrogance—he disdained the curriculum at Yale because it focused on memorizing subjects already known—was apparent early.
 At Harvard Law School from 1915 to 1918, however, he was swept away by the intellect of professor Felix Frankfurter and finished fifth in his class.

 Personal life

 On May 15, 1917, while serving in the National Guard, Acheson married Alice Caroline Stanley (August 12, 1895 – January 20, 1996).
-She loved painting and politics and served as a stabilizing influence throughout their enduring marriage; they had three children: David Campion Acheson, Jane Acheson Brown and Mary Eleanor Acheson Bundy.
+She loved painting and politics and served as a stabilizing influence throughout their enduring marriage; they had three children: David Campion Acheson, (father of Eleanor D. Acheson), Jane Acheson Brown and Mary Eleanor Acheson Bundy, (wife of William Bundy).

 Career

-A new tradition of bright law students clerking for the U.S. Supreme Court had been begun by Supreme Court Justice Louis Brandeis.
+Supreme Court Justice Louis Brandeis had begun a new tradition of bright law students clerking for the U.S. Supreme Court justices.
 Acheson clerked for him for two terms from 1919 to 1921.
 Frankfurter and Brandeis were close associates, and future Supreme Court Justice Frankfurter suggested that Brandeis take on Acheson.

 Throughout his long career, Acheson displayed: